 - The S-NSSAI configured for the emergency APN in PGW-C+SMF is not sent to the UE by the PGW-C+SMF.
 One S-NSSAI is configured for the emergency APN.

-During establishment of non-emergency PDN connection and emergency PDN connection, if PGW-C+SMF is selected for a UE that does not support 5GC NAS, the PGW-C+SMF creates unique PDU Session ID for each PDN connection of the UE.
+During establishment of non-emergency PDN connection and emergency PDN connection, if PGW-C+SMF is selected for a UE that does not support 5GC NAS or interworking with 5GS is not supported for the PDN connection, the PGW-C+SMF creates unique PDU Session ID for each PDN connection of the UE.

 The unique PDU Session ID can be created based on the EPS Bearer IDs assigned by the MME for the PDN Connections associated with the UE and not be in the range of PDU Session ID values that can be created by a 5GC NAS capable UE.